Dental Care and Services

 Our dental services include ultrasonic deep cleanings, X-rays, and extractions.
 We recommend that you have your pet’s teeth checked at least once a year.

-Princeton Veterinary Clinic is celebrating National Dental Awareness month with a 15% plus savings on basic dental from January 2, 2016 to March 31st, 2016- See our coupon
+Princeton New Year’s Dental Special with a 15% plus savings on basic dental from January 2, 2019 to March 31st, 2019- See our coupon for full offer

 Preventing dental disease and home care